How to Build an AI Robo-Advisor MVP in the U.S. 2026: Compliance, Tech Stack, & Cost

 • Fee-Only Architecture: The simplest way to pass an audit in 2026 is an architecture where the AI "does not know" the size of partner commissions at all.
 We recommend completely isolating financial contract terms from the training set and the model context.

-AI Liability Insurance Standards
+AI Liability Insurance & Algorithm Governance

 In 2026, US insurance companies (e.g., Chubb or Munich Re) refuse to issue Professional Liability (Errors and Omissions) policies if AI Safety Guardrails are not described in the product.